-Research has documented algorithmic outcomes that appear to be discriminatory, and has argued that such outcomes may occur because the algorithm itself will learn to be biased on the basis of the behavioral data that feeds it (O'Neil, 2017).
-Documented alleged algorithmic bias spans charging more to Asians for test-taking prep software to black names being more likely to produce criminal record check ads (Sweeney, 2013) to women being less likely to seeing ads for an executive coaching service (Datta et al. 2015).
+Research has documented algorithmic outcomes that appear to be discriminatory, and has argued that such outcomes may occur because the algorithm itself will learn to be biased on the basis of the behavioral data that

-Such data-based discrimination is often held to be a privacy issue (Custers et al., 1866).
-The argument is that it is abhorrent for a person's data to be used to discriminate against them - especially if they did not explicitly consent to its collection in the first place.
+Such data-based discrimination is often held to be a privacy issue (Custers et al. 2012).
+The argument is that it is abhorrent for a person's data to be used to discriminate against them-especially if they did not explicitly consent to its collection in the first place.
 However, though not often discussed in the legally orientated data-based discrimination literature, there are many links between the fears expressed for the potential of data-based discrimination and the earlier economics literature on statistical discrimination literature.
 In much the same way that some find it distasteful when an employer extrapolates from general data on fertility decisions and consequences among females to project similar expectations of fertility and behavior onto a female employee, an algorithm making similar extrapolations is equally distasteful.
 Such instances of statistical discrimination by algorithms may reflect spillovers of predictive power across individuals, which in turn may not be necessarily internalized by each individual.